nawidayima/IPHR_Direction/project-plan.md

   * *Ref:* Arditi et al. — complex behaviors often have single directions.

 * **Hour 10-12: Confounder Check**
-  * **Test 1:** Does the probe fire on "Honest Mistake"?
+  * **Test 1:** Does the probe fire on incorrect but non-contradictory answers?
     * *If yes:* We're detecting "wrongness," not rationalization.
 The direction is confounded.
     * *If no:* Good—the direction is specific to rationalization, not just errors.
   * **Test 2:** Compare activation geometry.
-    * Plot PCA of Honest vs. Rationalization vs. Honest Mistake.
+    * Plot PCA of Honest vs. Rationalization activations.
-    * *Expected:* Rationalization should cluster separately from both Honest and Honest Mistake.
+    * *Expected:* Rationalization should cluster separately from Honest.

 * **Hour 12-14: Probe Refinement (if DiM weak)**
   * If simple difference-in-means gives ROC-AUC < 0.7, train a logistic regression probe.